lunatech-labs/lunatech-beginner-quarkus-course/slides/05-reactive.md

 Note:
 Here we see that if we tell quarkus that our method is blocking, it will run it with an executor thread; of which there are many more available.

+## Exercise

+TODO, rework some stuff into reactive

+# Reactive Database Access

+## About JDBC

+# Reactive Streams

 ## Reactive Streams